AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 In either approach, the developer is responsible for the correctness of the address values applied, either for the second object's declaration or for the pointer conversion.
 For example, this includes the alternative type's alignment.
-Otherwise, "There be dragons" as the ancient maps would say.
+Otherwise, all bets are off.

 Relationship With Other Idioms